Irreducibility of Lagrangian Quot schemes over an algebraic curve: Symplectic extensions

 \section{Symplectic extensions}

+If $F$ is a Lagrangian subbundle of a symplectic bundle $W$, then there is a short exact sequence $0 \to F \to W \to F^* \otimes L \to 0$.
+An extension induced by a symplectic structure in this way will be called a \textsl{symplectic extension}.
 In this section, we recall or prove some facts on symplectic extensions which we will need later.

-If $F$ is a Lagrangian subbundle of a symplectic bundle $W$, then we have an induced extension $0 \to F \to W \to F^* \otimes L \to 0$.
-An extension induced by a symplectic structure in this way will be called a \textsl{symplectic extension}.

 Recall that any locally free sheaf $V$ on $C$ has a flasque resolution